-How to Become an Actuary – Eligibility, Role in industry, Syllabus
+How to Become an Actuary – Eligibility, Role, Syllabus 2020

 How to Become an Actuary – As per Institute of Actuaries Of India, “Actuary” means a person who possess the skills in determining the present effects of future contingent events or in finance modelling and risk analysis in different areas of insurance, or calculating the value of life interests and insurance risks, or designing and pricing of policies, working out the benefits recommending rates relating to insurance business, annuities, insurance and pension rates on the basis of empirically based tables and includes a statistician engaged in such technology, taxation, employees’ benefits and such other risk management and investments and who is a fellow member of the Institute of actuaries of India.